irods/irods/manual.rst

 Other Notes
 -----------

-.. iRODS enforces that the database in use (PostgreSQL, MySQL, etc.) is configured for UTF-8 encoding.
-For MySQL, this is enforced at the database level and the table level.
-For PostgreSQL, this is enforced at the database level and then the tables inherit this setting.

 iRODS enforces that the database in use (PostgreSQL) is configured for UTF-8 encoding.
 This is enforced at the database level and then the tables inherit this setting.

 The iRODS setting 'StrictACL' is configured on by default in iRODS 4.0+.
 This is different from iRODS 3.x and behaves more like standard Unix permissions.
-This setting can be found in the `server/config/reConfigs/core.re` file under acAclPolicy{}.
+This setting can be found in the `/etc/irods/core.re` file under acAclPolicy{}.